-Correct spelling, explanation: vertical comes from a Latin word vertex and it used to mean directly overhead, which is similar to the modern meaning.
+Correct spelling, explanation: vertical comes from the Latin word vertex and it used to mean directly overhead, which is similar to the modern meaning.
 Grammatically, vertical functions mainly as an adjective, but it can also be a noun.
 It is worth noticing that it is spelled with -al at the end.

 Definition of vertical: